GradyLab/InfiniumPurifyr/README.md

 An example is with a set of esophageal adenocarcinoma samples with subtypes HM, IM, LM, and MM.
 Using DMVPs derived from TCGA EACs as in the workflow above, we generate the following unimodal distributions with `plotunimod=TRUE`:
 ![alt text](https://github.com/metamaden/InfiniumPurifyr/blob/master/ipr_exe.jpg "Unimodal Distributions")

+## News

+12/1/2017: An official port is offered by the original authors on CRAN [here](https://cran.r-project.org/web/packages/InfiniumPurify/index.html).
+Findings have been validated for ESCA iDMPs using both packages, and purity results are identical.

+#